vmRyn/GSH/README.md

 # GSLH - Game Server Landing Hub
 Main Hub for Community Servers.
-Also Kwown as a Landing/Welcome Screen.
+Also Known as a Landing/Welcome Screen.

 * Free to Use
 * Keep Credits in Code.